shenryHen/Commie-Or-Cappie/README.md

 # Commie-Or-Cappie
-Game where user has to guess if George W Bush or Karl Marx said a quote, run through command line
+Game where user has to guess if George W Bush or Karl Marx said a quote.

-Used NLTK to tokenize some of George Bush's State of the Union addresses and to tokenize Marx's Communist Manifesto.
+Currently only runs through command line

 Example:
 ```